-The requested records are "public records" as defined by the California Public Records Act ("CPRA").1 The California Constitution, the CPRA, and discovery law favor disclosure of public records.
-The public has a constitutional right to access most government information.2 Statutes, court rules, and other authority limiting access to information must be broadly construed if they further the people's right of access, and narrowly construed if they limit the right of access.3 New statutes, court rules, or other authority that limit the right of access must be adopted with findings demonstrating the interest protected by the limitation and the need to protect that interest.4
+The requested records are "public records" as defined by the California Public Records Act ("CPRA").
+The California Constitution, the CPRA, and discovery law favor disclosure of public records.
+The public has a constitutional right to access most government information.
+Statutes, court rules, and other authority limiting access to information must be broadly construed if they further the people's right of access, and narrowly construed if they limit the right of access.
+New statutes, court rules, or other authority that limit the right of access must be

-1 Cal.
+Cal.
 Gov't.
 Code § 6250, et seq.

-2 Cal.
+&lt;sup>2Cal.
 Const.
 Article I, § 3(b)(1).

-$[\]frac{3}{2}$ Cal.
+$\frac{3}{2}$ Cal.
 Const.
 Article I, § 3(b)(2).